DejanStDM/astro-test/CONTRIBUTING.md

 ## Creating a New Section

 This guide uses the "Generic Section" as an example.
-When creating a new section, replace `[section-name]` with a descriptive name for your component (e.g., `about-section`, `team-members`).
+When creating a new section, replace `[name]` with a descriptive name for your component (e.g., `about-section`, `team-members`).

 ### 1. HTML Structure